ibm-vpc/terraform-provider-ibm/website/docs/d/is_volume.html.markdown

 - `tags` - (String) User Tags associated with the volume. (https://cloud.ibm.com/apidocs/tagging#types-of-tags)
 - `unattached_capacity_update_supported` - (Boolean) Indicates whether the capacity for the volume can be changed when not attached to a running virtual server instance.
 - `unattached_iops_update_supported` - (Boolean) Indicates whether the IOPS for the volume can be changed when not attached to a running virtual server instance.
-- `usage_constraints` - (Optional, List) The usage constraints for this volume.
+- `allowed_use` - (List) The usage constraints to be matched against requested instance or bare metal serverproperties to determine compatibility.Only present for boot volumes.
+The value of this property will be inherited from thesource image or snapshot at volume creation, but can be changed.

-    Nested schema for `usage_constraints`:
+    Nested schema for `allowed_use`:
+    - `api_version` - (String) The API version with which to evaluate the expressions.
-	  - `bare_metal_server` - (Optional, String) An image can only be used for bare metal instantiation if this expression resolves to true.The expression follows [Common Expression Language](https://github.com/google/cel-spec/blob/master/doc/langdef.md), but does not support built-in functions and macros.
+	  - `bare_metal_server` - (String) The expression that must be satisfied by a bare metal server provisioned using the image data in this volume.The expression follows [Common Expression Language](https://github.com/google/cel-spec/blob/master/doc/langdef.md), but does not support built-in functions and macros.
     ~> **NOTE** </br> In addition, the following property is supported: </br>
       **&#x2022;** `enable_secure_boot` - (boolean) Indicates whether secure boot is enabled for this bare metal server.
-	  - `virtual_server_instance` - (Optional, String) This image can only be used to provision a virtual server instance if the resulting instance would have property values that satisfy this expression.The expression follows [Common Expression Language](https://github.com/google/cel-spec/blob/master/doc/langdef.md), but does not support built-in functions and macros.
+	  - `instance` - (String) The expression that must be satisfied by a virtual server instance provisioned using the image data in this volume.The expression follows [Common Expression Language](https://github.com/google/cel-spec/blob/master/doc/langdef.md), but does not support built-in functions and macros.
     ~> **NOTE** </br> In addition, the following variables are supported, corresponding to `Instance` </br>
        **&#x2022;** `gpu.count` - (integer) The number of GPUs assigned to the instance **&#x2022;** `gpu.manufacturer` - (string) The GPU manufacturer